 Ans.
 Performing rituals and offerings during Pitru Paksha is believed to help one’s ancestors attain moksha, or liberation from the cycle of birth and death.
 It is also considered a way to express gratitude towards one’s ancestors who have contributed to one’s existence and progress.

-Q. What are the rituals of Pitru Paksha?
+Q. What are the rituals of Shraddh?

 Ans.
 The most significant ritual of Pitru Paksha is the offering of Tarpan, which is the act of offering water mixed with black sesame seeds, barley, or rice to one’s ancestors.
 Other rituals include Shradh, offering food to Brahmins or priests, and Navagraha Shanti Puja.